-FortisBC will forward, in writing, to the B.C.
+As per Section 42 of the IPMR, for the purpose of an annual notice of intent to treat, FortisBC will forward, in writing, to the B.C.
 Ministry of Environment, at least 21 days prior to treatment in each year during which the PMP is in effect, an Annual Notice of Intent to Treat (NIT) for the following year.

 This NIT will identify:

-- Name and business location of confirmation holder;
+- Name and business location of confirmation holder,

-- Proposed treatment areas;
+- Proposed treatment areas,

-- Proposed treatments;
+- Proposed treatments,

-- Wood preservatives proposed for use and their method of application; and,
+- Wood preservatives proposed for use and their method of application,

 - The total area proposed for treatment.

-5.2.3 Requests to Amend the PMP
+5.2.3 Requests to Amend the Pest Management Plan

 FortisBC will forward, in writing, to the Ministry of Environment, amendments requested for the PMP.
-Amendment requests to add new application techniques or similar changes will not require further public advertising or consultation with Indigenous communities, provided that the amendment request is within land owned or controlled by FortisBC.
-Amendments to add new active ingredients will require further public advertising and/or consultation with Indigenous communities.
+Amendment requests to add new application techniques or similar changes will not require further public advertising or First Nations consultation, provided that the amendment request is within land owned or controlled by FortisBC.
+Amendments to add new active ingredients will require further public advertising and First Nations consultation.